material-components/material-components-web/packages/mdc-menu/README.md

 The MDC Menu component is a spec-aligned menu component adhering to the [Material Design menu specification](https://material.io/guidelines/components/menus.html).
-Menus require JavaScript to work correctly, but the open and closed states are correct on first render.
+Menus require JavaScript to properly position themselves when opening.

 ## Design & API Documentation